-Start planning a Legendary North Dakota waterfowl hunting trip today
+Start planning your Legendary North Dakota waterfowl hunting trip today!

 HABITAT AND HUNTING LAND

 In the middle of the state, however, is the sweet spot for world-class duck hunting.
 This central to east-central region of North Dakota ranges from the eastern Prairie Coteau to the Missouri River with its year-round open water.
-The terrain comprises grassy, rolling prairie and croplands dotted with wetland habitat like the North Dakota night sky is dotted with stars.
+The terrain comprises grassy, rolling prairies and croplands dotted with wetland habitat.

 Favorite hunting areas include the Missouri River corridor and the Prairie Pothole region between Highway 3 and the Sheyenne River/Devils Lake basin.
 Many landowners throughout the region welcome hunters who ask permission, treat the land with respect and close the gates when they leave.

-Hunters also find plenty of lands open to the public, including wildlife management areas, PLOTS (Private Lands Open to Sportsmen), state school lands and more than 230,000 aces of waterfowl production areas.
-North Dakota Game and Fish publishes maps every year detailing the location of every parcel of land open to public hunting, available for free in print at retailers and information stands around the state or on the department’s website.
+North Dakota has approximately 800,000 acres of private land open to public walk-in hunting, so hunters have plenty of land open to the public, including wildlife management areas, PLOTS (Private Lands Open to Sportsmen), state school lands and more than 230,000 aces of waterfowl production areas.
+North Dakota Game and Fish publishes maps every year detailing the location of every parcel of land open to public hunting, available for free in print at retailers and information stands around the state, maps and electronic land posting are also available on the department’s website.